Attriumph/2019-Web-Developement/Preparation/Have to Know.md

 <img src='https://github.com/Attriumph/2019-Web-Developement/blob/master/image/tracerouter.png' width="100%">

 # WWW VS Internet
-- Internet cames first, but the communication betweeen computers was hard.  - a cellphone
+- Internet cames first, but the communication betweeen computers was hard.  - Internet can be viewed as a cellphone
 - Hence, the WWW was invented to easy the communication.
-WWW can be viewed as a language.  - an app
+WWW can be viewed as a language.  - WWW can be viewed as an app in cellphone